 In the footsteps of history

 The first stop on this architectural journey is the prehistoric site of Hyrax Hill, home to the remains of three settlements, the oldest of which is thought to date back 3,000 years.
 Funerary tumuli, the remains of a stone fort and the foundations of two semi-circular stone huts complete this astonishing panorama of a prehistoric habitat that was already highly refined and codified.
 In one of these early "villages", the presence of 13 separate enclosures has been revealed, reflecting a hierarchical organization of space.
 Let's take a step back in time to discover the rich Swahili civilization, an astonishing blend of Arab and African cultures, which emerged as early as the 9th century with the emergence of the first city-states and major trading posts.
 The site of Gede is undoubtedly one of the most important in the country.
 Here you'll discover the remains of a city founded in the 11th century and once protected by two imposing city walls.
 Masters of water architecture, the builders of the time competed in engineering the creation of wells and cisterns needed for water supply and ritual ablutions.
 Those of the Great Mosque are still visible.
 And don't miss its superb mihrab (niche pointing to Mecca), skilfully carved from coral.
 In the past, it was covered in plaster and decorated with...
 Chinese porcelain!
 This type of decoration can also be found on numerous tombstones, including one with astonishing fluted pillars and coral bosses.
 Another symbol of the splendour of this Swahili city are the ruins of its palace, with its entrance porch and multiple rooms and courtyards.
 You'll notice two holes drilled in the floor... one of the earliest examples of a ventilation system.
 And don't miss the astonishingly modern latrines, with their low separating wall and "washbasin" for cleansing!
-The houses on the site are fine examples of Swahili culture, with their walls made of stone blocks cut from coral that has not yet fossilized, making it softer and easier to work.
+The houses on the site are fine examples of Swahili culture, with their walls made of stone blocks carved from coral that has not yet fossilized, making it softer and easier to work.
 The ruins of Mnarani, Jumba la Mtwana, the old town of Mombasa and the village of Shela are other superb examples of Swahili culture.
 But if you had to visit just one site, it would of course be Lamu, the oldest town in East Africa, whose heart is a UNESCO World Heritage Site.
 Although the town is ancient, its buildings date mainly from the 18th and 19th centuries.
 The whole Swahili culture is here, in the maze of labyrinthine, shady alleys just wide enough for animals to pass through, in the division into small quarters(mitaa) and, above all, in the houses with their distinctive features.
-Made of coral stone, lime mortar and mangrove wood, these houses have few openings to the street, apart from a superbly sculpted door decorated with floral or calligraphic motifs, and balconies closed like moucharabiehs.
+Made of coral stone, lime mortar and mangrove wood, these houses have few openings onto the street, apart from a superbly sculpted door decorated with floral or calligraphic motifs and balconies closed like moucharabiehs.
 A porch(daka) embellished with a stone bench(bazaras) offers a convivial space before entering the residence, which is organized around a courtyard or garden.
 Painted ceilings and sculpted niches are among the key decorative elements of these sumptuous homes.
-As you stroll along the town's streets, you're likely to come across doors with studded coffers... a contribution from the Indian community, which is very present in Lamu.
+As you stroll along the town's streets, you'll no doubt come across doors with studded coffers... a contribution from the Indian community, which is very present in Lamu.
 And don't miss the town's beautiful mosques and waterfront houses with their open verandas and arcades.
 Alongside these Swahili treasures, Kenya is also home to witnesses of the Portuguese presence, including Fort Jesus in Mombasa.
 Built in the 16th century, it is a fine example of the adaptation of military architecture to the evolution of artillery.
 A masterpiece of harmony and geometry, it proudly bears the ideals of the Renaissance.
 See its imposing walls, moats and angular bastions protecting cisterns, stores and private quarters, all carved from coral stone.

 Colonial heritage